markafitzgerald1/simulate-cribbage-games/README.md

 - Improve current best non-simulation-based play strategy:
   - reconsider adding a cheap (most recent card within 1 or 2 avoid) run setup avoidance to default play strategy;
   - evaluate lead from low pair before lead from highest low card;
-  - evaluate lead 2 or 3 from 2-3 before lead from highest low card;
-  - evaluate lead A from A-4 before lead from highest low card;
-  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead; and
+  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead;
-  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations).
+  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
+  - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.

 ## Post-first version or release short to medium term goals
 - Further improve current best discard strategy:
   - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy.
 - UI/UX improvements:
-  - improve user interface via which human players can play against implemented computer discard and play strategies;
+  - improve user interface via which human players can play against implemented computer discard and play strategies; and
-  - add support for --(pone|dealer)-(dealt|kept)-cards and --initial-play-actions lacking suit information; and
+  - add support for --(pone|dealer)-(dealt|kept)-cards and --initial-play-actions lacking suit information.
 - Improve development speed and quality:
   - Increase confidence in implementation by adding further type hints (Python), type checking and unit tests.
 - Improve simulation-based play and discard speed and strength: